nah414/synqc-temporal-dynamics-series-hybrid-controller-/backend/README.md

   plus the local simulator so consumers can point SynQc TDS at real hardware stacks while retaining the same API surface.

+> Production providers are first-class: the simulator is present for demos and
+> offline validation, but hosted deployments can still drive the remote shells
+> as long as credentials are configured.
+Use `SYNQC_ALLOW_REMOTE_HARDWARE=false`
+> only when intentionally sandboxing.

 > This is a structured skeleton meant to be stable and extensible.
 > Real hardware integration (AWS Braket, IBM Qiskit, Azure Quantum, IonQ native, Rigetti SDK)
 > should be plugged into `synqc_backend.hardware_backends` in a controlled way, without